rfdrake/cibh/README.md

 I'm mainly extending in new directions.
 Adding support for new datasource backends is my current objective.

+I've recently migrated to dzil for software management.
+If you don't want to use it then you may use the generated Makefile.PL instead.

 # Why run it?

 There are several reasons you might still be interested in this: